sumeetdas/Meow/README.md

 3. Creates/overwrites sitemap-posts.xml (sitemap containing URLs of all the posts available in _posts directory) and sitemap-tags.xml (sitemap containing URLs of all the tags) everytime the server starts.

 4. Meow also serves as a REST API for blogs.
-More information on REST routes are given below under the heading "Routes".
+More information on REST routes are given below under the heading [Routes](#Routes).

 5. Meow will allow a user to enter into the edit mode only if he/she accesses the following url:
    ```